SecretFoundation/SNIPs/SNIP-721.md

 ### SendNft
 SendNft is used to transfer ownership of the token to the `contract` address, and then call the recipient's BatchReceiveNft (or ReceiveNft, [see below](#receiver)) if the recipient contract has registered its receiver interface with the NFT contract.
 While SendNft keeps the `contract` field name in order to maintain CW-721 compliance, Secret Network does not have the same limitations as Cosmos, and it is possible to use SendNft to transfer token ownership to a personal address (not a contract) or to a contract that does not implement any Receiver Interface.

 SendNft requires a valid `token_id` and the message sender must either be the owner or an address with valid transfer approval.
 If the token is transferred to a new owner, its single-token approvals must be cleared.
-If the BatchReceiveNft (or ReceiveNft) callback fails, the entire transaction will be reverted (even the transfer will not take place).
+If the BatchReceiveNft (or ReceiveNft) callback fails, the entire transaction must be reverted (even the transfer must not take place).

 ##### Request
 ```